 It can occur in water systems through the chlorination of drinking water, like other haloacetic acids (HAAs).
 When disinfectants like chlorine or chloramine are used to treat water, they react with the naturally existing organic and inorganic materials present in source waters to produce haloacetic acids.

 What are the Health Risks Associated with Dichloroacetic Acid?

-Although it is used as a therapeutic agent to treat diabetes, lactic acidosis, and familial hyperlipidemia, DCA in drinking water may cause health problems during pregnancy, liver and kidney damages, reproductive difficulties, eyes and nerve problems, and an increased risk of getting cancer.
+Although it is used as a therapeutic agent to treat diabetes, lactic acidosis, and familial hyperlipidemia, DCA in drinking water may cause health problems.
+Some of these help problems include issues during pregnancy, liver and kidney damages, breast cancer, reproductive difficulties, eyes and nerve problems, and an increased risk of getting cancer.

 How Common is Dichloroacetic Acid in Water?

 Chlorine is added to the drinking water supply to kill bacteria, which can leave traces of Dichloracetic Acid.
 Because this routinely occurs, the DCA chemical is common in municipal water as a trace product of the water chlorination.

 What is the EPA’s Contamination Level Standards for Dichloroacetic Acid in Drinking Water?